Remote Start using Cell Phone: Part 3

 - Next thing, I attached and soldered the crimp type connections to the end of the relay socket wires.

 - Now this picture highlights the next time I got into a hurry.
 The blue wire is the wire that will connect to ground (I know it should be black, but I am too lazy to disassemble the socket and switch them).
 It should not have that round junk on it, rather it should have an extension and a male spade connector, as it needs to reach over to the ground and span inline with the ground wire (you’ll see later).
 The red wire is correct, however I need to create a sister wire for it that comes out the other side of the screw terminal and connects to the Remote Start Accessory Input.
 The black wire and the white wire are correct, as they are going to go inline with the current Accessory output from the remote start.
-Poo on putting a fuse on that, it wasn’t originally fused, and doesn’t need a fuse cause it’s runnin through a 30A relay.
+Poo on putting a fuse on that, it wasn’t originally fused, and doesn’t need a fuse cause it’s running through a 30A relay.
 I don’t care if you are an Electrical Engineer, I’m not gonna do it.

 Yeah, the caption is right.
 Remember I said that I needed to extend the blue wire to ground and make another red wire to go out from there to the Remote Start?
 The Blue wire should not even be hooked up there.
 Straight from the relay to ground.